-Pollution: Fracking is exempt from both the Clean Air and Clean Water Acts, thanks to the so-called “Halliburton Loophole” so there is no accountability for poisoning the land, water, or air.
+Fracking is the process of injecting sand, water, and chemicals into the ground to break up rock and release gases trapped within the shale.
+Those additives include poisons intended to kill any microbial life within the shale.
+It causes health problems for residents and environmental contamination of land, water, and air.
+Fracking is exempt from both the Clean Air and Clean Water Acts, thanks to the so-called “Halliburton Loophole” so there is no accountability for poisoning our health or the land, water, and air.

-CO2 has exceeded 400 parts per million in the atmosphere so the atmosphere will heat up; the more methane and CO2 in the atmosphere, the warmer it will get.
-This is a scientific fact, and the good thing about science is that it is true regardless of whether you believe it or not.
+Air Pollution is endemic to fracking sites, but impact the entire world.
+CO2 has exceeded 400 parts per million in the atmosphere for the first time in millions of years.
+The atmosphere is heating up because of that.
+The more methane and CO2 in the atmosphere, the warmer it will get.
+This is a scientific fact which the denier industry is attempting to hide.

 Most Regulations require that the well operators have bonds that cover returning the land to pre-drilling conditions.
 But most bonds are nominal in value, and well operators save money by simply allowing the bond to default rather than pay the true cost of returning the land to its original condition.
 Same when a disaster occurs – the bonds do not cover the costs of fixing a disaster.
 And even when the Government takes the culprit to court, judgements against the industry are gentle hand slaps – take the $2.5M fine received by Duke Energy for ash spills that have an estimated clean-up cost of $250M.

 Disaster/Performance Bonds are inadequate to handle a crisis, and most State Penalties are inadequate.
 There are virtually no conflict of interest prohibitions against government employees leaving regulatory agencies and going to work for the very industry they regulate and no prohibitions for former industry personnel to work for agencies regulating their industry.